Seraaron/agora/srd/lists/jobs/Thief.md

 > ##### Specific Factors:
 >
-> - “Picking a trapped lock, disarming a trap, or picking silently...?
+> - “Picking a complex lock, disarming a trap, or picking silently...?
 > - “Stealing stuff in broad daylight, or pick-pocketing...?
 > - “Smuggling stolen goods or contraband past inspectors...?